 Our students are also engaged in research and professional activities that promote lifelong learning.

-The department, which is located in the College of Education, offers the Bachelor of Science in Education degree and the Master of Science in Education degree in Speech-Language Pathology.
-The Master's program in speech-language pathology is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
+The department offers the Bachelor of Science in Education degree (B.S.Ed.) in communication disorders and the Master of Science in Education degree (M.S.Ed) in speech-language pathology.
+The graduate program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.